Invest in Yourself Part 2: Be Your Own Client

 Help your affiliate find sponsorships for shows, clinics, and other events with these tips.
 By Katie Navarra Sponsorships are vital…

-Multiple Personalities of the Non Pro Part 2: Parent/Spouse With Good Intentions
+Multiple Personalities of the Non Pro Part 6: Stage-Fright Stacy

 How to handle the wide variety of moods your non pros might have while competing.
 By Megan Arszman Working with…